-College Success and Career Planning (10, 11, 12)
+College Success and Career Planning (10, 11, 12) This course taken for 3 college credits

 Excelsior Academy - This is an interdisciplinary course designed to assist the student in making the transition to college, to promote the development of a successful college experience and to improve self-awareness and knowledge of the career decision-making process.
 Topics include self-exploration, career and career theory study, decision-making skills, information gathering from library and community resources, and the skills required for success in higher education and in career.
 Lectures films, individual and group exercises, reading and writing assignments will be used to provide students with an in-depth college and career planning experience.